andrewliew86/Text-to-image-generation/README.md

 - Flexible Integration: Easily integrate the deployed endpoint into various applications and workflows.

 ## Results
-After deploying Stable Diffusion 2 on RunPod, the model performs well, generating high-quality images based on text prompts such as 'Photograph of colorful coral reefs', 'An old photo of cowboys' and 'Watercolor image of a forest'.
+The model was deployed on RunPod via a Docker image created using a RunPod worker template.
+The model performs well, generating high-quality images based on text prompts such as 'Photograph of colorful coral reefs', 'An old photo of cowboys' and 'Watercolor image of a forest'.
 Inferencing time averages around 7-8 seconds per request, depending on the complexity of the prompt and the RunPod instance used.

 ## Notes
 - **Python Libraries/Tools**: diffusers, transformers, RunPod SDK